A fugitive mob suspect in Greece is betrayed by his passion for hometown Naples soccer champions

 La Porta, considered close to a crime clan of the Naples-based Camorra syndicate, has been convicted in absentia of criminal association, tax evasion and fraud, the police said.

+According to the owner of a different restaurant on the island, La Porta had been working there as an assistant chef for the last month or so.

+Police in Corfu said he appeared before a prosecutor on Saturday and was ordered held in jail until a panel of appeals court judges rules on the extradition request.

-He is now in a Greek jail awaiting extradition to Italy, where he is due to serve a prison sentence of 14 years and four months.
+Italy wants him extradited so he can serve a prison sentence of 14 years and four months.
 It wasn’t immediately clear whether La Porta had a lawyer.

 Police said they had been following La Porta’s online activity, including financial movements, and waited for him to make a false move that could tip them off to his whereabouts.